How to Split Time Between Schengen and Non-Schengen Countries

 Best Non-Schengen Bases for Your “Off” Period

 Albania (1 year visa-free).
 The longest visa-free stay in the region for most Western passport holders.
 Tirana has a growing nomad scene, the Albanian Riviera is stunning in summer, and costs are remarkably low.
-The one-year allowance means you could technically base here indefinitely.

 Important Rules to Remember

+Non-Schengen countries have their own limits.
 Just because a country is outside Schengen doesn’t mean you can stay forever.
 Turkey has its own 90/180-day rule.
-Serbia gives you 90 days but it’s per entry, not per rolling period — the enforcement is looser but the rule exists.
-Always check the specific country’s immigration rules before assuming you can stay as long as you want.
+Always check the specific country’s immigration rules.

-This is a recent change that catches many travelers off guard.
-Bulgaria and Romania joined the Schengen Area in 2024, and Croatia joined in 2023.
-Time in these countries now counts toward your 90-day Schengen limit.
-If your itinerary was built on old information, update it.
+Bulgaria, Romania, and Croatia are now Schengen.
+Bulgaria and Romania joined in 2024, Croatia in 2023.
+Time in these countries now counts toward your 90-day Schengen limit — update any old itineraries accordingly.

+The rolling window doesn’t pause.
 Your 180-day window keeps rolling whether you’re inside or outside Schengen.
-Days don’t “freeze” when you leave — they continue aging off the back of the window.
-This is what makes the strategy work: every day you spend outside Schengen is a day closer to your earliest Schengen days expiring from the lookback period.
+Every day outside Schengen is a day closer to your earliest Schengen days expiring from the lookback period — this is exactly what makes the strategy work.

 Use our Schengen Calculator before every border crossing to know exactly where you stand.